 Suggested Read: Celebrating Losar Festival of Ladakh: A Vibrant New Year Tradition

-10. Rafting Inside The Zanskar River
+10. Rafting in the Zanskar River

 If you want to experience water sports activities and a completely unique adventure in Ladakh, rafting on the Zanskar River is something you must sincerely attempt.
 Recognised for its speedy currents and interesting rapids, the Zanskar River offers a thrilling mission for adrenaline junkies.
 Surrounded by the stunning landscapes of the Himalayas, rafting here is as scenic as it's exhilarating.